bloXroute-Labs/solana-trader-client-ts/README.md

 ## Usage

 This library supports HTTP, websockets, and GRPC interfaces.
-You can use it with a context manager or handle open/closing yourself.
+You can handle open/closing yourself.

 For any methods involving transaction creation you will need to provide your Solana private key.
 You can provide this via the .env file - variable